Jeffrie-04/Ubuntu-Server-Administration/README.md

 - Integrating authentication systems (LDAP, VPN)
 - Automating builds and server monitoring
 - Troubleshooting real-world deployment issues on cloud VMs

+---
+### Academic Integrity Note
+This repository is for **portfolio and demonstration purposes only**.
+Original assignments were completed as part of Stony Brook University's **Systems Administration** course.
+All materials have been renamed and sanitized to avoid distributing any course solutions or answer keys.